 The Great Hammerhead lives in coastal areas in tropical and warm waters all around the world, in a wide belt on both sides of the equator.

 It is often found on or near coral reefs, but due to its solitary and shy nature, it is often hard to find.
-The sensory apparatus of this shark, as with many of other sharks, is so acute that they are aware of divers in the water long before the divers are within visual range of the shark.
+The sensory apparatus of this shark, as with many of its cousins, is so acute that they are aware of divers in the water long before the divers are within the creature's visual range.
 This can cause the shark to simply swim off.

 One location known to very often see Great Hammerheads is Bimini Island in the Bahamas, as well as other destinations in the area.

 When to see it